azimut/newspod/README.md

 ## Why?

 I want to have quick access to podcasts in my phone.
-But I cannot use an App.
+But I cannot use/don't care about using an app.

+## Build your own!

+It should be possible to host your own podcast feed.
+Just fork and change `feeds.json` with the feeds that YOU want to keep track of.
+Of course you can also PR if you found a really an interesting podcast I should keep track of (preferably but not limited to tech related stuff).